masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 #### ii) non-blocking
-Consider a manufacturing company of their daily production capacity, they maintain an automation system from production to shipping for quality standards line up with the following procedure.
-Suppose the company has 100 production capacity daily if the all quality standards are meet.
+Consider a manufacturing company.
+For their regular production they have to maintain an automation system to monitor the quality standards line up with the following procedure.
+The quality standard tests are several steps and depends on each other.
+If one step delay then other following steps will be off until the previous step passed.

-**Below are the automation workflow**,
+**The automation flow should be like this**,

     Production

-        Quality Standard
+        Quality Standard Test

             - Requirements Standard Check